ssonkiya/ssonkiya.github.io/_posts/2016-8-8-Better-Plotting-in-Python-with-Seaborn.md

----
-layout: post
-description: "A manifesto on Seaborn"
----

 ## The Bright Blue Horror

 Coming into Metis, I knew one of the hardest parts would be switching from R to Python.
 Beyond simply having much more experience in R, I had come to rely on Hadley Wickham's fantastic set of R packages for data science.
 One of these is ggplot2, a data visualization package.
 While there is a version of [ggplot2 for python](http://ggplot.yhathq.com), I decided to learn the main plotting system in Python, matplotlib.
 Then I actually created and saw my first matplotlib graph: